 The Fairground’s structures are vulnerable to decay, and repairs are currently needed to ensure the survival of this modern legacy.
 However, prior to undertaking physical repairs, restoration, or development initiatives, a consensus on a general conservation policy is essential.
 Similar policies are usually compiled within a planning document known as a Conservation Management Plan (CMP).
 Such a plan acts as a guiding tool for property owners and managers to have informed decisions related to the future conservation and development of the Fairground.

-With the support of the Getty Foundation’s “Keeping It Modern” initiative, 2018, UNESCO Beirut Office is collaborating with a team of local and international experts, to undertake the necessary research and studies needed to develop a Conservation Management Plan (CMP) for the Rashid Karami International Fair (RKIF).
-This planning document will study the context and state the significant aspects and diverse values of the Fairground.
-Discussing the impacts and vulnerabilities over its physical fabric and devising the appropriate conservation policies necessary to retain what is significant about the RKIF in any future restoration or reuse plan.
+With the support of the Getty Foundation’s “Keeping It Modern” initiative (2018), UNESCO Beirut Office is collaborating with a team of local and international experts to conduct the research and studies necessary for developing a CMP for the Fairground.
+This document will study the RKIF’s context and highlight its cultural significance and the diverse values it mediates.
+It will also discuss the vulnerabilities of its physical fabric, and outline appropriate conservation policies to preserve what is significant about the RKIF in future restoration or reuse plans.

-The CMP aims at:
+The CMP’s aims are:

-- Understanding the diverse values of the Fairground
+- Understanding the diverse values of the Fairground.

 - Identifying possible adaptive reuse strategies towards the compatible development of the Fairground.